- About the Gigabyte XCF700...

 About the Gigabyte XTC700 CPU Cooler…

-Its only fair at some point brands try making other stuff from their comfort zone and see if anything good comes out of it.
-Memory makers are now known more for its cases, power supplies and other add-ons.
-Motherboard/Graphic card makers are no different because it helps to create a complete ecosystem.
-The main point for us is that its good enough to be purchased and used.
+It’s only fair at some point for brands to try making other stuff from their comfort zone and see if anything good comes out of it.
+Memory makers are now known more for their cases, power supplies and other add-ons.
+Motherboard/Graphics card makers are no different because it helps to create a complete ecosystem.
+The main point for us is that it’s good enough to be purchased and used.
 We want good hardware, irrespective of the brand name.

 Packaging, Contents and Specifications

 Gigabyte isn’t too shy about showing its CPU cooler design on the box, along with dimensions from three angles.
 The specifications are mentioned, and you’ll observe that XTC700 supports long-dead CPU sockets such as Intel 775 and AMD 754, 939.
 This is redundant as it would overcomplicate a mounting plate with multiple holes.
 We’ll see if it comes in the way as we progress with this review.
 The product is advertised to show ‘RGB spectrum’.
 As you can see, this is limited to Gigabyte’s Xtreme Gaming logo.

 The CPU heatsink and the accessories are packed separately.
 There are four packs of screws- one for Intel, one for AMD and the other set are common parts.
 The last pack is for securing the mounting plate against the CPU cooler.
 The XTC700 has a backplate and a mounting plate.
 Gigabyte includes a wrench with a long handle and a thermal paste.
 Yes, there’s a metal case badge too.